myles-codes/AtomicAndPhysicalConstants.jl/README.md

 Values are obtained from CODATA (Committee on Data of the International Science Council), NIST (National Institute of Standards and Technology), and PDG (Particle Data Group).
 This package enables users to access and customize units for the constants.

-The package is compatible with Julia's `Unitful.jl` library for convenient unit manipulation.
+The package is compatible with Julia's `Unitful.jl` and `DynamicQuantities.jl` library for convenient unit manipulation.

 `AtomicAndPhysicalConstants.jl` has the following main features and advantages: